Financial Poise

 Pricing

 Ultimately, you will want to choose a credentialed appraiser best suited to your particular circumstances at a cost-effective and affordable fee.
 The individual chosen should be able to clearly communicate their appraisal results verbally and in writing.
 The results must detail the supporting approaches and methods for the final opinion.
-The measurable economic benefit to the client regardless of the purpose of the appraisal should justify the cost.
+The measurable economic benefit to the client, regardless of the purpose of the appraisal, should justify the cost.

-[Editors’ Note: To learn more about this and related topics, you may want to attend the following on-demand webinars (which you can listen to at your leisure and each includes a comprehensive customer PowerPoint about the topic):
+[Editors’ Note: To learn more about this and related topics, you may want to attend the following on-demand webinars (which you can view at your leisure, and each includes a comprehensive customer PowerPoint about the topic):

-©2022.
+©2025.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.

-Share this article:
+Share this page:

 About Gary Lotzer